AVSLab/basilisk/src/simulation/onboardDataHandling/instrument/mappingInstrument/mappingInstrument.rst

     mapInstrument = mappingInstrument.mappingInstrument()
     mapInstrument.ModelTag = "mapInstrument"

-The user must then set the baudRate, in bits/second, within the module.
+The user must then set the nodeBaudRate, in bits/second, within the module.
+This is a required parameter.

 .. code-block:: python